keenhenry/keenhenry.github.io/_posts/2025-03-25-image-compression-in-python.md

 The choice of `65%` and `15%` was not random; I did some experiments to find out the 'best' **maximum** compression rate which does not produce visually perceptible quality degradation for my site.

-I do not want to manually compress images because I have many pictures on the site, I'd like to compress them in one go by a script.
+I do not want to manually compress images because I have many pictures on the site; I'd like to compress them in one go by a script.
 So, I need find software tools that support JPEG image compression and can control compression quality level (how much data is kept after being compressed).

 ### How

-After some simple research, I found popular tools like [`ImageMagick`][imagemagick] and Python library [`pillow`][pillow].
+After some simple research, I found popular tools like [`ImageMagick`][imagemagick] and Python library [`pillow`][pillow] are viable solutions.
 Eventually, I chose to use Python because I enjoy writing Python program more :smirk:.

 ## The Code